sebastiancordea97/Chatbot/README.md

 # Chatbot
 - A chatbot built using React.js for the frontend and Express.js for the backend.
-It enables the user to select exchanges and see the prices for their tops stocks
+It enables users to select exchanges and view the prices of their top stocks.

 # Nice to know
-- For simplicity purpose the backend resides in the server folder
+- For simplicity, the backend resides in the server folder.
-- Features the chat:
+- Chat features:
-  - Saved conversation in local storage with limit and clear history "🗑️"
+  - Saved conversation in local storage with a limit and an option to clear history "🗑️".
-  - Options can be selected by click and input text
+  - Options can be selected via click or text input.
-  - Suggestions on typing
+  - Suggestions appear while typing.
-  - Error handling for server unavailable, invalid data, user invalid input, etc.
+  - Error handling for scenarios like server unavailability, invalid data, or user input errors.

 # Resources
 - https://react.dev/learn